Rustin170506/tidb-analyze.slide/slides.md

 3. Scan Regions: Send an analyze gRPC request to each region to scan and collect statistics.
 4. Build and Merge Statistics: Once the analysis is done, build and merge the statistics and return the analyze result.

 To control the concurrency of scanning regions, you can adjust the tidb_analyze_distsql_scan_concurrency variable.
 By default, the concurrency is set to 4.
-You can adjust this variable to increase or decrease the concurrency.

 -->